dsb-comp-phys/FakeShop/README.md

 # FakeShop
-A fake clothing website that uses React-Redux.
+A fake clothing store website that uses React-Redux.

 **NOTE:** This project does **NOT** contain original CSS (as the purpose of the project is to apply what I have learned about react-redux) and closely follows a tutorial!